Dr. Patrick J. Calie

 - Expert Areas: Phylogenetics and species biology of the Sarraceniaceae, and systematics of select sections of Carex and Rhyncospora (Cyperaceae); genomics and evolution of the Clavicipitaceae (Ascomycota)

-Since 2001 I have been involved, with Dr. Rob Naczi, the Arthur G. Cronquist Curator of North American Botany of the New York Botanical Garden (http://www.nybg.org/science/scientist_profile.php?id_scientist=105), in a long-term study of the species biology and phylogeny of the New World carnivorous plant family Sarraceniaceae.
-With several other colleagues we have recently published a phylogeny of the group (http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0039291).
-We are now examining the biology of the 11 species in the genus Sarracenia in North America, with an intent to provide further resolution of the phylogenetic relationships among these remarkable taxa.
-Our approach uses nuclear, plastid and mitochondrial loci as molecular markers, for both phylogenetic and species-level investigations.
+Since 2001 I have been involved with Dr. Rob Naczi, the Arthur G. Cronquist Curator of North American Botany of the New York Botanical Garden (http://www.nybg.org/science/scientist_profile.php?id_scientist=105) in a long-term study of the species biology and phylogeny of the New World carnivorous plant family Sarraceniaceae using nuclear, plastid and mitochondrial loci as molecular markers.
+A testable phylogeny of the group has been published (http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0039291.
+We continue to examine population-level variation within two common taxa using nucleotide sequence markers.

 Research mentoring: Mentors undergraduate students in research.